Memoirs of a Runaway: A Story of Hope

 me i was so deficient in magnesium, vitamin b and vit a (something like that) that i would not make it to my 19th birthday.

-i've learned (very well) how to hide my ailments and have practically mastered it (that's another story).
+chart). i've learned (very well) how to hide my ailments and have practically mastered it (that's another story).

-the point? obviously
+my point? obviously

 i'm determined to fight it. it's only with Gods intervention i'm still here... but i'm tired. i'm not going to

-put, i'm still Gods mess.
+simply put, i'm still Gods mess.

 if i could afford it, this would be my top pick... http://gerson.org/, www.facebook.com/GersonInstitute (another long story. but, if i had #cancer, which i don't think i do, there is no where else i'd want to go. i know